 The system has three alert stages for a possible collision.
-However, depending on circumstances, the CMBS $^{\text{TM}}$ may not go through all of the stages before initiating the last stage.
+However, depending on circumstances, the CMBSTM may not go through all of the stages before initiating the last stage.

-Distance between vehicles CMBSTM The sensors detect a vehicle Audible & Visual WARNINGS Steering Wheel Braking Stage one Normal Vehicle Long Short Ahead Your Vehicle There is a risk of a collision with the vehicle ahead of you.
+CMBSTM Distar nce between vehicles The sensors detect a vehicle Audible & Visual WARNINGS Steering Wheel Braking Stage one Normal Vehicle Long Short Ahead Your Vehicle There is a risk of a collision with the vehicle ahead of you.
 When in Long , visual and audible alerts come on at a longer distance from a vehicle ahead than in Normal setting, and in Short , at a shorter distance than in Normal .
 In case of an oncoming vehicle detected, rapid vibration is provided. - Stage two Your Vehicle Ahead The risk of a collision has increased, time to respond is reduced.
-Visual and audible alerts. - Lightly applied Stage three Your Vehicle Ahead The CMBSTM determines that a collision is unavoidable. visuai ariu audibie aleris. - Forcefully applied
+Visual and audible alerts.
+Lightly applied Stage three Your Vehicle Ahead → The CMBSTM determines that a collision is unavoidable. visuai ariu auuipie alerts.
+Forcefully applied